 Dashlane takes security very seriously.
-Password security guides our product, technology choices and business decisions every day and, as a result, Dashlane is the easiest way to keep all of your passwords secure and your accounts protected.
+Password security guides our product, our technology choices, and our business decisions every day.
+We work hard to make Dashlane the easiest way to keep all of your passwords secure and your accounts protected.

 Dashlane's unique set of security measures

-- Dashlane does not store your Master Password anywhere on our servers AND only unscrambles your passwords on your computer or device.
-That means the key to your castle cannot be taken from you and your scrambled data stored on our servers is useless to hackers.
+- Dashlane does not store your Master Password anywhere on our servers, and it is never transmitted over the internet.
+That means the key to your castle cannot be taken from you and your encrypted data stored on our servers is useless to hackers.

 - Dashlane does not store “authentication hashes” to enable new devices.
-You must enter a token each time you log into a new device, which ensures that your data does not fall into the wrong hands.
+You must enter a token each time you log into a new device, which helps ensure the security of your data.

 Steps that Dashlane takes to safeguard our infrastructure